linsight/react-keyboard-event-handler/README.md

 Exclusive handlers are removed from the stack upon unmounted or disabled or changed to non-exclusive.
 The one left on the top of the stack is the one only exclusive handler.

 # About Higher Order Component

 I believe this is not a good use case of HoC.
 I found it hard to come up with a meaningful use case for passing an keyboard event object or the relevant key to a component.

-However, if you have a different view on this, please create an issue/request on github.
+However, if you have a different view on this, please create an issue/request on GitHub.